 What To Do If Your Countertop Is Already Etched or Stained

 If your countertop has a small etch or stain, it may be possible to remove it yourself, if you are so inclined.
 Watch this how-to video on etch removal or check out our Stain Removal Application, which includes a how-to video on stain removal.
-You are always welcome to give us a call with specific questions or to schedule professional natural stone countertop restoration services.
+You are always welcome to give us a call with specific questions or to schedule our professional marble restoration services.